-English 10 is a basic composition and literature course that focuses on critical thinking, research skills, and an introduction to the analysis of world literature from 1600 to the present.
+English 10 is a basic composition and literature course that focuses on critical thinking, research skills, and an introduction to the analysis of literature.
 Emphasis is placed upon the development of critical thinking and writing skills through reading and writing expository essays as well as the fundamentals of research and documentation.
 Required writing includes frequent, short expository essays and one research paper.
 Emphasis is also placed on building vocabulary skills by improving dictionary and thesaurus skills and teaching the concept of "owning a word."
-Grammar, mechanics, and usage are stressed in all areas of writing with a focus on editing skills.
-Critical thinking skills are cultivated in the analysis of novels, short stories, drama, essays, and poetry.
+Grammar, mechanics, and usage stressed in all areas of writing with a focus on editing skills.
+Critical thinking skills are cultivated in the analysis of novels, short stories, drama, essays, and poetry in American and world literature.